 You’ll love this satisfying and delicious farro salad recipe, prepared Mediterranean-style with peppery arugula, fresh veggies, feta and a good handful of walnuts.
 It makes a light weeknight meal and is even better for lunch the next day!

 This post is in partnership with California Walnuts in celebration of plant-forward eating.
 All opinions are my own.
-Together with Produce for Better Health (PBH), California Walnuts has created “Have a Plant: The Plant Forward Eating Guide,” a new resource to help people eat more plants.

 The answer to a delicious plant-forward dinner may already be in your pantry!

 Toss together a wholesome grain like farro, fresh veggies, herbs, and a big handful of delicious walnuts with a few tablespoons of my homemade lemony Greek salad dressing for the perfect supper salad.

 You'll love how versatile this Mediterranean farro salad recipe with arugula and walnuts as a satisfying weeknight meal, or paired with things like falafel, grilled chicken, baked cod, salmon kabobs, or even chicken meatballs.
 And it's even better for your lunch the next day.